fullpacevo

 Here is the underlying definition for your Request trigger in the code view editor:

-In your request, make sure you include a
+3. In your request, make sure you include a Content-Type headerand set the header's value to application/json.

 When you use this action in the Logic App Designer,you can parse JSON output and generate user-friendlytokens that represent the properties in your JSON content.You can then easily reference and use those propertiesthroughout your logic app's workflow.
 Similar tothe Request trigger, you can provide or generate aJSON schema that describes the JSON content you want to parse.That way, you can more easily consume data from Azure Service Bus,Azure Cosmos DB, and so on.